 Wisconsin legal custody is different from physical placement.
 Placement is the time that a child actually lives with a parent.
 The majority of family court disputes revolve around placement.
 It is difficult for parents to accept that they will see their children less than before, or at less convenient times.
 Childcare, employment, work hours, and many other changes require a great deal of trust between parents.
 Parents worry that their bond with the children will weaken with limited placement.
 As a result, parents fight hard for as much time with the children as possible.

 Parents understandably worry about how a split will affect their relationship with the children.
 Usually, a reasonable agreement can be found.
 However, since the issues are so important, it is best to consult with an experienced family lawyer.
-Every lawyer at Kowalski, Wilson & Vang, LLC has years of experience resolving difficult Wisconsin child custody matters efficiently and effectively.
+Every custody lawyer at Kowalski, Wilson & Vang, LLC has years of experience resolving difficult Wisconsin child custody matters efficiently and effectively in Madison and beyond.